Y-LyN-10/Software-University-Courses/JavaScript-Applications/Exam (14.12.2014 - Products)/Readme.md

-Please, run this app via nodejs: <br>
+Please, run this app with nodejs.
+It serves static files. <br>
-node static-server.js
+node client-server.js

-By default, it will be at port 3000
+By default, the app should be running on localhost, port 3000

 Oh, add libraries by yourself xD
+* jQuery
+* Mustache
+* Sammy
+* Q